TrainedTrex/TrainedTrex/README.md

 ### 🔭 Some projects that interest me
 #### Working at [Cesium](https://cesium.com/)

+currently working on a project named data-doodler.
+Will eventually be availible at datadoodler.com
 <!--
 **TrainedTrex/TrainedTrex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.